Last updated: 23 December 2015

 Computer storage, primary and secondary memory, has seen a tremendous phase of development over the last fifty years.
 As new technology has been brought to the market prices have continued to decline steadily at a logarithmic scale.
 For magnetic storage, the trend has been very stable over the last thirty years, with prices per MB going down around a third every year, or a ninety percent every five years.
 For primary storage, the trend has been more volatile, but overall we see a similar rate of decline all the way back to the first flip-flops in the 1950s.

-John C. McCallum has done a good job collecting all the data over the years, and going back to computer magazines for reference.
-However, since the beginning of 2012 there have been no updates, so I’ve taken up the work where he left off.
-All data prior to March 2012 is collected by McCallum, while data after January 2013 is partly added by myself (source marked in new data files linked below).
-For his original data sets, see his web site [magnetic, memory, flash].
+John C. McCallum has done a good job collecting all the data over the years, going back to computer magazines for reference.
+I’ve continued this work, and published the data and graphs here.
+All data prior to March 2012 is collected by McCallum, while data after January 2013 is partly added by myself (the source is marked in the data files linked below).
+For McCallum’s original data sets, see his web site [magnetic, memory, flash].

 Following McCallum’s example, I’ve continued to use the “lowest priced [items] for which I could find prices at the time”.
 Over the last years, the main source has been the USD price at NewEgg.com.
 Their, prices are generally stated free of shipping charges, but sometimes with “rebates”, which is probably more marketing than a special reduction in price.
 A new price point is added every one or two months.